SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 08 December, 2024
+### 📅 Monday, 09 December, 2024
 ------
 ### Events
 ------
-Here are a few notable events that occur in the United States around December 8, although specific events can vary by year:
+Here are a few events that traditionally take place around December 9th in the United States, although the specific date can vary each year:

-- **Annual Pearl Harbor Remembrance Day Commemorations**: While the attack on Pearl Harbor occurred on December 7, 1941, commemorative events and activities sometimes continue into December 8.
-These may include memorial services and educational events to honor those who were impacted by the attack.
+- **National Christmas Tree Lighting Ceremony**: While the exact date can change, the National Christmas Tree in Washington, D.C., is typically lit in early December, sometimes around this date.
+The ceremony includes musical performances and special guests.

-- **Holiday Season Events**: Various cities across the United States hold holiday
+- **Holiday Parades**: Many cities host holiday parades throughout December, featuring floats, bands, and community groups.
 ### Positive Qoute
 ------
-"🌟 Believe in your dreams and they will light your path! 🚀✨"
+"Believe in yourself and all that you are. 🌟 You are capable of amazing things! 💪✨"